Make Your Hiring 40% Faster

 As with any new method or technology, you will need to overcome a number of challenges to successfully attract new hires through social networks:

-- You should ensure that your application and selection processes are suitable for social networks.
+You should ensure that your application and selection processes (like your semi-structured interviews) are suitable for social networks.
 Complicated and laborious processes are a no-go!

 Seven Steps to Successful Social Media Recruiting